fenago/oracle19c-labs/dataguard/lab_guides/lab27.md

     SQL> exit
-    Disconnected from Oracle Database 19c Enterprise Edition Release 19.0.0.0.0 - Production Version 19.3.0.0.0 [oracle@stndby ~]$
+    Disconnected from Oracle Database 19c Enterprise Edition Release 19.0.0.0.0 - Production Version 19.3.0.0.0 [oracle@orcldg ~]$
     ```

 > **Note:** The physical standby session was lost during role
 > transition.
 This is the default behavior.

-11. In the same terminal window on stndby, launch the DGMGRL utility and
+11. In the same terminal window on orcldg, launch the DGMGRL utility and
     > connect as the
 > SYSDG user.

     ```
-    [oracle@stndby ~]$ dgmgrl
+    [oracle@orcldg ~]$ dgmgrl
     DGMGRL for Linux: Release 19.0.0.0.0 - Production on Sat Jun 6 08:21:20 2020
     Version 19.3.0.0.0

     (c) 1982, 2019, Oracle and/or its affiliates.
 All rights reserved.

     Welcome to DGMGRL, type "help" for information.
-DGMGRL> connect sysdg/<password>@stndby Connected to "stndby" Connected as SYSDG.
+DGMGRL> connect sysdg/<password>@orcldg Connected to "orcldg" Connected as SYSDG.
     ```

-12. Perform a log switch on the new primary database stndby from within
+12. Perform a log switch on the new primary database orcldg from within
     > DGMGRL.

     ```